pyricau/androidsrc/README.md

   * [androidx.activity](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-master-dev:activity/)
   * [Startup](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-master-dev:startup/)
   * [Compose](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-master-dev:compose/)
-  * There's way more entries to add here.
+  * There are more entries to add here.
-* Jetpack libraries are also available on Github: [androidx/androidx](https://github.com/androidx/androidx)
+* That repository is also synced [to GitHub](https://github.com/androidx/androidx)
-  * Github contributions workflow is still experimental.
-See [contribution guide](https://github.com/androidx/androidx#contribution-guide)
+    * You can contribute via GitHub to a [subset of projects](https://github.com/androidx/androidx#contribution-guide) (experimental workflow).
+You can also contribute by clicking **Edit Code** in a file on cs.android.com, which should work for all projects in that repository.

 ## ConstraintLayout / MotionLayout